 The articles are organized in accordance with the order of the Book of the Twelve.
 Jutta Krispenz's article on idolatry, apostasy and prostitution in the book of Hosea opens the volume.
 She surveys the uses of cultic vocabulary (i.e., nouns associated with cultic personnel and places of cultic performances and verbs associated with cultic acts) throughout the text.
 She begins by noting that cultic vocabulary is unevenly distributed throughout the book, with a higher frequency in chapters 4-11 than in the surrounding material.
-Based on her survey and accompanying discussion, she notes, among other things, that the priests (בהנים) are not connected with actual cultic actions; instead this is the realm of the people, as well as of the במרים and the הקדשות Krispenz further observes that cultic acts take place in a multitude of cultic places.
+Based on her survey and accompanying discussion, she notes, among other things, that the priests (בהנים) are not connected with actual cultic actions; instead this is the realm of the people, as well as of the carca and the nametric.
 While this might suggest a "thriving religious life which permeated the people's daily life," the prophetic voice in Hosea regards all of this as merely idolatry and apostasy.

 Mark Leuchter's article explores the exodus mythology employed in the book of Hosea within its wider context of the Book of the Twelve and argues that Hosea has a pivotal role in the overall Levitical redaction of this collection of texts.
-Leuchter begins by highlighting the differences between the two northern Exodus traditions that are preserved in the Hebrew Bible: one state-supported myth which saw the establishment of the Northern kingdom as a mythic rehearsal of the exodus, and another, Levitical, counter-tradition that emphasized the earlier, prestate mythical exodus traditions.
+Leuchter begins by highlighting the differences between the two northern Exodus traditions that are preserved in the Hebrew Bible: one statesupported myth which saw the establishment of the Northern kingdom as a mythic rehearsal of the exodus, and another, Levitical, counter-tradition that emphasized the earlier, prestate mythical exodus traditions.
 Turning to Hosea, Leuchter demonstrates that the prophet not only adhered to the latter Levitical tradition but also added mythical motifs to it.
 Adhering to the Levitical critique of the official cult of the Northern Kingdom, Hosea sought to distinguish between the actual tradition of the exodus and those traditions which related to ancestral worship that had come to be embedded in the state-version of the exodus.
 Finally, Leuchter suggests that the editing of the Book of the Twelve-with Hosea's Exodus mythology at its opening statement-served as a Levitical challenge to the Aaronide interests of combining prophetic texts with imperial ideology (as seen, for example, in Ezra-Nehemiah).

-2 Introduction
+Introduction